All Episodes

 I have to hand it to you.

-That's another, that's another positive thing about two if my tea.
+That's another positive thing about two if-by-tea.

 It's not one aspect, there is not one aspect of it that is environmentally destructive.

-Quite quite the opposite.
+Quite, quite the opposite.

-We know that our tea does not emit carbon, pure and simple.
+RT does not emit carbon, pure and simple.

 We can't be destroying ozone or anything else.

-So have you have you noticed, by the way, folks, that all of these terms like uh borked, paland, Thomas.
+So have you noticed, by the way, folks, that all of these terms like borked, palined, Thomas, there are never any Democrats names that describe being personally destroyed by the media.

 Only Republican names.